jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 Did you ever need to memorize a table of facts for some test?
 Tired of reading and rereading through the table hoping the information will somehow stick?
-This article outlines simple steps for building "memory scenes" that leverage your powerful visual, spatial, and emotional memory.
+This article outlines simple steps for building "memory scenes" that leverage your visual, spatial, and emotional memory.

 {% include series.html %}